pingcap/docs/op-guide/tidb-config-file.md

 - To enable Plan Cache
 - Default: false
-- Enabling Plan Cache saves the query optimization overhead of the same SQL statement.
+- Enabling Plan Cache saves the query optimization overhead of the same SQL statement

 ### `capacity`